-Peter refers to oversight (v20).
-It comes from the Greek word episcope which means overseeing.
-Its noun is episcopos which is translated elder.
+The word Oversight (verse 20) is from the Greek word episcope meaning overseeing.
+Its noun is episcopos which translates to overseeing elder.

-The 120 chose Matthias (Acts 1’20-26) who had been with Jesus from the day John declared: "Behold the Lamb of God that takes away the sin of the world," John 1'29.
+Acts 1’20-26 shows that Matthias was chosen.
+He had been with Jesus from the day John declared: "Behold the Lamb of God that takes away the sin of the world," John 1'29.

 These first 12 Apostle-Elders would lead the way in “preaching the Kingdom of God and teaching the things which concern the Lord Jesus Christ,” Acts 28'31.

-Godliness is the disposition of being aware of the Father's presence and being aware of His will, like Jesus was.
+Consequently, also like Him, they would be aware of the Father's presence and be aware of His will.
 (Refer Kingdom Godliness on the Menu.)

 These New Covenant Kingdom apostle-shepherd-overseers were soon very busy.
 Acts 2'41 says that on that very day "about 3000 souls" were added.